25 Hints for Fixing Roof and Gutter Issues

 Start by removing the old downspout.
 Use the new 3 x 4-in. drop outlet that you buy with your new downspout as a template to trace an outline for the larger hole.
 You can cut out the larger hole with a tin snips, or you could use an oscillating multi-tool equipped with a metal-cutting blade.
 Insert the drop outlet in the hole and fasten the new downspout with sheet metal screws.
 Make sure to seal the drop outlet to the gutter with seam sealer.

-One downspout, one drop outlet, three elbows and two wall clips will cost about $40 at a home center.
-If you need a color other than white or brown, it will be a special order, but you should be able to get the color you need.
+One downspout, one drop outlet, three elbows and two wall clips should cost about $40 at a home center.
+Colors other than white or brown require a special order, but you should be able to get the color you need.

 Sidewalk in the Way

 There is no perfect way to get water from one side of a sidewalk to the other, but consider installing a retractable downspout.
 It rolls out when it rains and then rolls back up when the water stops flowing.
-Products like these do leak when the water flow is too light to extend the plastic downspout, but they should keep your landscaping from washing away during moderate to heavy rains.
+Products like these do leak when the water flow lacks the volume to extend the plastic downspout, but they should keep your landscaping from washing away during moderate to heavy rains.

-Retractable downspouts are super easy to hook up, and they might be just the solution you're looking for.
+Retractable downspouts hook up super easily, and they might offer just the solution you need.
 Pick one up at a home center or order online.

 Gutter Guards Work